neuromorphic-paris/coyote/README.md

 ## Test

 To test the library, run the following commands:
   - Go to the *coyote* directory and run `premake4 gmake && cd build && make`.
-Use `premake4 --icc gmake` instead to use the Intel c++ compiler.
   - Run the executable *Release/coyoteTest*.
 The tests require having a FT2232H reading and writing bytes from a device (such as a FPGA).

 # Documentation